pulibrary/princeton_ansible/README.md

    cd roles/$your_new_role
    molecule test
    ```
-1. Push your branch and verify that circle ci runs and passes.
+1. Push your branch and verify that CI runs and passes on GitHub Actions.

 ## Generating Molecule Tests